-In stage one you’ll be introduced to the fundamentals of fashion design practice and market sensing, for the ready-to-wear market.
-In stage two there is a greater emphasis on the commercial world, with a focus on branding and influencing.
+In year one you’ll be introduced to the fundamentals of fashion design practice and market sensing, for the ready-to-wear market.
+In year two there is a greater emphasis on the commercial world, with a focus on branding and influencing.
 You will also be encouraged to participate in national and international competitions – several of our recent students have won national competitions over the past few years.
-Stage three provides a unique opportunity for you to advance your thinking and practice, through a self-managed process of risk taking, experimentation and resolution.
+Year three provides a unique opportunity for you to advance your thinking and practice, through a self-managed process of risk taking, experimentation and resolution.
 Modules dedicated to business and entrepreneurship correctly position these activities with a commercial context.

 We encourage all second years to take a work placement in industry, which will also give you an additional qualification - the Diploma in Professional Practice.
 Placements are sometimes hard work but give you fantastic experience and are deeply rewarding.
 We have previously had students placed at a wide variety of companies including, Marks & Spencer, Temperley London, Erdem, Mother of Pearl, Preen, Aitor Throup, Tommy Hilfiger and Roksanda, amongst others.

 Students applying from one of the University of Derby's Partner Schools or Colleges are guaranteed a place or interview, if students meet the minimum entry criteria for their chosen course and apply by the January deadline date.

 If you don't have the appropriate qualifications to start this course, you can study the Year Zero - Arts programme for a year first.

 Fashion and Textiles studios